maraakate/DK_UDP_Discord_Bot/readme.md

 ﻿idTech1 and idTech2 UDP bot for Discord by [HCI]Mara'akate.

-Currently only works for Daikatana and HexenWorld.
+Currently only works for Daikatana, Heretic II, and HexenWorld.

 Pings a master server, caches the server list then queries them every so often (defined in app.config).